kevcodez/kevcodez-blog/docs/posts/2020-09-20-typesafe-configuration-properties-spring-boot-kotlin/README.md

     port: 22
 ```

-You could have multiple files like application-default.yml, application-dev.yml, application-prod.yml.
+You may have multiple files like application-default.yml, application-dev.yml, application-prod.yml.
 The only thing you need to do is set your active profile (i.e. "prod") and Spring will automatically use that profile.
+This can be done by setting SPRING_PROFILES_ACTIVE environment variable.
 You can also define default properties in your application.yml (no profile suffix).

 ## Disadvantages of using `@Value`